Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Introduction

 \section{Introduction}

-For many years the existence and occurrence of very massive stars (VMS) was mostly associated with the early Universe and metal-free environments in the context of the so-called Population III stars \citep[e.g.][]{Abel2002}.
-VMS are short-lived stars $\sim$ 2 -- 3 Myr \citep[e.g.][]{Yusof2013} with mass $M>100$\,\msun\ \citep{Vink2015} and predominantly populate the central regions of young massive star clusters \citep[within the core radius $r_c \sim 0.1-0.2$ pc,][]{zwart2010}.
-Due to their narrow lifetime, studies of VMS in Milky Way star clusters is limited only to few targets, for example, the Arches cluster \citep{Martins2008} or NGC3603 \citep{Crowther2010}.
-Individual VMS have been investigated in the local Universe, with high spatial resolution, thanks to the Hubble Space Telescope \citep[HST,][]{Cignoni2015, Crowther2016, calzetti15_ngc5253, smith16, Smith2020, Brands2022}.
-Very massive stars with masses above 100 $\msun$ are recognized as objects with significant impact on the evolution of early galaxies, influencing their chemical enrichment and star formation through feedback \citep[e.g.][]{Goswami2021}.
-Therefore, extending upper masses beyond 100 \msun\ of the current population synthesis models is essential for investigating and understanding young massive star clusters and VMS at different redshifts \citep{smith16,Crowther2016}.
+For many years, the existence and occurrence of very massive stars (VMS) was mostly associated with the early Universe and metal-free environments in the context of the so-called Population III stars \citep[e.g.,][]{Abel2002}.
+VMS are short-lived stars that are $\sim$ 2 -- 3 Myr old \citep[e.g.,][]{Yusof2013}, have a mass $M>100$\,\msun\ \citep{Vink2015}, and predominantly populate the central regions of young massive star clusters \citep[within the core radius $r_c \sim 0.1-0.2$ pc;][]{zwart2010}.
+Studies of VMS in Milky Way star clusters are limited to only few targets because their lifetimes are so short.
+Example are the Arches cluster \citep{Martins2008} or NGC3603 \citep{Crowther2010}.
+Individual VMS have been investigated in the local Universe with high spatial resolution with the Hubble Space Telescope \citep[HST;][]{Cignoni2015, Crowther2016, calzetti15_ngc5253, smith16, Smith2020, Brands2022}.
+Very massive stars with masses higher than 100 $\msun$ are recognized as objects that strongly affect the evolution of early galaxies in their chemical enrichment and star formation through feedback \citep[e.g.,][]{Goswami2021}.
+It is therefore essential to extend the upper masses beyond 100 \msun\ of the current population synthesis models to investigate and understand young massive star clusters and VMS at different redshifts \citep{smith16,Crowther2016}.

-Despite some progress, the maximum stellar mass attained and the conditions determining the presence of VMS remain largely unknown.
-Recent observations of local star clusters report initial stellar masses up to $\sim270$ $\msun$ \citep{Brands2022} in the star cluster R136, with a cluster age of $\sim$1.5 Myr \citep{Crowther2016}.
-Furthermore, observations of young stellar clusters have revealed the presence of peculiar spectroscopic features such as unusually strong broad \heii\ emission (with FWHM~$>1000$~\kms), which suggests the presence of VMS in these objects \citep[e.g.,][]{Wofford2014, Crowther2016, Senchyna2021}.
+Despite some progress, the maximum stellar mass that can be attained and the conditions determining the presence of VMS largely remain unknown.
+Recent observations of local star clusters reported initial stellar masses up to $\sim270$ $\msun$ \citep{Brands2022} in the star cluster R136, with a cluster age of $\sim$1.5 Myr \citep{Crowther2016}.
+Furthermore, observations of young stellar clusters have revealed peculiar spectroscopic features such as unusually strong broad \heii\ emission (with full width at half maximum (FWHM)~$>1000$~\kms), which suggests the presence of VMS in these objects \citep[e.g.,][]{Wofford2014, Crowther2016, Senchyna2021}.